dockersamples/labspace-devduck/.labspace/01-introduction.md

 - [ ] Text editor or IDE for viewing code
 - [ ] Internet connection for downloading models and accessing APIs

-!!! tip "Pro Tip"
-    Keep Docker Desktop running throughout the workshop as you'll be frequently starting and stopping containers.

 ## Next Steps

 Ready to dive in?
 The next section covers the prerequisites and system requirements needed to get started.
 You'll also get a detailed overview of the system architecture and how all the components work together.

 Let's build something amazing! 🚀